chunatech/daaru/docs/transactions.md

 ```

 this is the function that sets ups the test. the `__WHITE_LABEL__` template string
-is replaced with either cwt by default or a moniker of your choice.
+is replaced with either dt by default or a moniker of your choice.
 To use a
 custom template name and extension configure the `testWhiteLabel` setting in `config.json`. whatever moniker is chosen is also the extension the program will
 look for when running tests.